TICKETSPERU.COM logo

 Weather: Warm and windy

 Your porters will wake you up early with a hot cup of coca tea to get you ready for the day.
 Today is our longest day and we will start early.
-We’ll hike for roughly 4 hours to the highest pass of the trek, Dead Woman’s Pass (4215 meters/13829 feet).
-On reaching the pass we’ll stop for a short break to enjoy the views before setting off again to descend to the next valley (Pacaymayu Valley – Hidden River).
-It’s another hour and a half down the side of the valley to our lunch spot and a chance to refill our water bottles.
+We will hike for roughly 4 hours to the highest pass of the trek, Dead Woman's Pass (4215 meters/13829 feet).
+On reaching the pass we will stop for a short break to enjoy the views before setting off again to descend to the next valley (Pacaymayu Valley – Hidden River).
+It's another hour and a half down the side of the valley to our lunch spot and a chance to refill our water bottles.
 After lunch we begin ascending again to the second pass of the trek.
-It’s 2 hours to the pass and along the way we’ll stop at a small Inca site (Runcu Raccay) and see two huge waterfalls cascading down the opposite side of the valley.
-After the second pass, it’s another hour downhill hike to reach the magnificent Inca site, Sayacmarca (an otherwise inaccessible village).
-We’ll stop here for a rest and have a quick tour of the site and then watch the sunset over the Vilcabamba mountain range.
-It’s then just another 20 minutes until we stop for the night at our second campsite Chaquicocha (Dry Lake, 3600 meters).
-After dinner, if you’re not too exhausted, we can do some star gazing and we’ll point out the fascinating Inca constellations.
+It's 2 hours to the pass and along the way we'll stop at a small Inca site (Runcu Raccay) and see two huge waterfalls cascading down the opposite side of the valley.
+After the second pass, it's another hour downhill hike to reach the magnificent Inca site, Sayacmarca (an otherwise inaccessible village).
+We will stop here for a rest and have a quick tour of the site and then watch the sunset over the Vilcabamba mountain range.
+It's then just another 20 minutes until we stop for the night at our second campsite Chaquicocha (Dry Lake, 3600 meters).
+After dinner, if you're not too exhausted, we can do some star gazing and we'll point out the fascinating Inca constellations.
 In the magnificent Southern Hemisphere sky, away from all the artificial lighting, this sky is something to behold!

 Walking distance: 9.94 miles/16 km (7-8 hours)